globus/automation-examples/README.md

 ## Overview

-There are three example use cases in this repo:
+There are five example use cases in this repo:

 * Syncing a directory.
 * Staging data in a shared directory.
-* Removing directories after files are transferred .
+* Removing directories after files are transferred.
+* Generating an index file listing all directories and files on a shared endpoint.
+* Generating/Updating a GitHub Pages site.

 The syncing and staging examples are implemented as both a Bash script that calls the [Globus CLI](https://docs.globus.org/cli/) and